aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/knowledge-base/migration-from-earlier-versions-of-aspose-tasks/_index.md

 ---
-title: Migration from Earlier Versions of Aspose.Tasks
+title: Migration to the Latest Versions
 description: "Learn how to migrate from the earlier versions of Aspose.Tasks for Java to the latest ones."
 type: docs
 weight: 10